wego-technologies/freightwebster/README.md

+## FreightWebster

-## FreightWebster is your digital guide to freight terminology with Windows 95 UI
+Your digital guide to freight terminology with Windows 95 UI

 Using [React95](https://github.com/react95-io/React95)